-- Perform all duties as outlined in the Officers Responsibilities section of this document. - Record, compile and distribute minutes of Area meetings, including but not limited to, Assemblies and Committee Meetings. - Minutes are primarily distributed via email though they can be mailed to a physical address upon request. - A digital, anonymity-protected version of minutes should be sent to the Area Webmaster to be posted on the website. - Work closely with the Alternate Secretary to finalize Assembly and Committee meeting minutes for receipt by N.I.A. members two weeks after each meeting. - Maintain Area laptop, audio recording devices, and accessories. - Maintain and backup audio recordings and digital copies of all minutes. - Provide files to Area Archivist on a regular basis for preservation. - Make a report at both Assemblies and Committee meetings. - Chair Secretary Committee sessions at Assemblies. - Area meeting minutes should include: - o Reports of Officers, all Administrative and Standing Committees, and D.C.M.s. - o Discussion and results of all motions. - o Results of all items on the agenda, as outlined by the Area Chair. - The location and date of the next Area meeting. - Make a limited number of minutes available in print at Assemblies and Committee meetings. - Maintain lists that are relevant to Area service. - o Area Committee email distribution list - o District and Alternate District Secretaries email distribution list - Maintain the database of N.I.A.
-Voted Actions, including both approved and failed Motions.
-Prepare an anonymity-protected version for posting on the N.I.A. website. - Using the Area's laptop computer, have the database of N.I.A.
-Voted Actions and three years of Area minutes available at all Area meetings. - Update and distribute the N.I.A.
+- Perform all duties as outlined in the Officers Responsibilities section of this document. - Record, compile and distribute minutes of Area meetings, including but not limited to, Assemblies and Committee Meetings. - Minutes are primarily distributed via email though they can be mailed to a physical address upon request.

+- A digital, anonymity-protected version of minutes should be sent to the Area Webmaster to be posted on the website. - Work closely with the Alternate Secretary to finalize Assembly and Committee meeting minutes for receipt by N.I.A. members two weeks after each meeting. - Maintain Area laptop, audio recording devices, and accessories. - Maintain and backup audio recordings and digital copies of all minutes. - Provide files to Area Archivist on a regular basis for preservation. - Make a report at both Assemblies and Committee meetings. - Chair Secretary Committee sessions at Assemblies. - Area meeting minutes should include: - o Reports of Officers, all Administrative and Standing Committees, and D.C.M.s. - o Discussion and results of all motions. - o Results of all items on the agenda, as outlined by the Area Chair. - O The location and date of the next Area meeting. - Make a limited number of minutes available in print at Assemblies and Committee meetings. - Maintain lists that are relevant to Area service. - O Area Committee email distribution list - o District and Alternate District Secretaries email distribution list - Using the Area's laptop computer, have three years of Area minutes available at all Area meetings. - Update and distribute the N.I.A.
 District Secretary Handbook as needed. - Attend meetings of the N.I.A., Ltd., Board of Directors (Secretary and Alternate Secretary). - N.I.A., Ltd Board of Directors minutes should include: - o Date of the meeting - o List of those in attendance - o Presentation and acceptance of the Treasurer's and Secretary's reports - o Report of motions - - o It was moved that... - o After discussion, the motion passed/failed - Make supplies available at each Area meetings. - Prepare name badges for Area committee members, as needed Registrar - Blank name badges, pens and meal stickers for hosting district(s) -Alternate Chair - Provide Pre-General Service Conference Workshop support - o Record discussions and recommendations of agenda items. - O Compile and deliver reports to Delegate and Alternate Delegate at a pre-determined time prior to the General Service Conference.